 We are an "emerging growth company," as defined in the JOBS Act.
 For as long as we continue to be an emerging growth company, we are eligible for certain exemptions from various public company reporting requirements.
 These exemptions include, but are not limited to, (i) not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act, (ii) reduced disclosure obligations regarding executive compensation in our periodic reports, proxy statements and registration statements and (iii) exemptions from the requirements of holding a non-binding advisory vote on executive compensation and shareholder approval of any golden parachute payments not previously approved.
 We can remain an emerging growth company until as late as December 31, 2026.
-However, if certain events occur prior to the end of 2023, including if we become a "large accelerated filer," our annual gross revenue exceeds \$1.235 billion or we issue more than \$1.0 billion of non-convertible debt in any three-year period, we would cease to be an emerging growth company prior to December 31, 2026.
+However, if certain events occur prior to the end of 2023, including if we become a "large accelerated filer," our annual gross revenue exceeds \$1.235 billion or we issue more than \$1.0 billion of nonconvertible debt in any three-year period, we would cease to be an emerging growth company prior to December 31, 2026.
 We have made certain elections with regard to the reduced disclosure obligations regarding executive compensation and may elect to take advantage of other reduced disclosure obligations in future filings.
 As a result, the information that we provide to holders of our common stock may be different than you might receive from other public reporting companies in which you hold equity interests.
-We cannot predict if investors will find our common stock less attractive as a result of any choice we make to reduce disclosure, there may be a less active trading market for our common stock and the market price for our common stock may be more volatile.
+We cannot predict if investors will find our common stock less attractive as a result of our reliance on these exemptions.
+If some investors find our common stock less attractive as a result of any choice we make to reduce disclosure, there may be a less active trading market for our common stock and the market price for our common stock may be more volatile.